Time Management and Remote Learning

 At University, you will need to be in control of your own study time, making sure that you give yourself enough time to complete the tasks required to complete your modules successfully and without too much stress.

 Spending time to make schedules can help you stay on track with your studies.
 You can make schedules for the whole semester, a month, a week, or even a day.
-You can find some useful personal timetable templates at this link from The University of Leicester.

 Before creating your schedules you should consider how and when you work best.

 Here are some of the things you might ask yourself:

 - What is the best time of day for me?
 Am I a night-owl or an early-bird?

 - What days are best for study time?

 - When do I need to study? (timetabled sessions, either on-campus or synchronous online)